 Ask if Fees Can be Capped Before Work Starts

-There are also lawyers that will allow you to cap your fees before work actually starts.
+Some lawyers will allow you to cap your fees before work actually starts.
 That’s why it’s a good idea to discuss this option with the lawyer you’re thinking of hiring before you finalize any arrangements.

 Understand Which Fees You’ll be Liable to Pay

-So if there are any costs at all that you’re not really sure about and don’t understand, just make sure that you ask your lawyer about them and seek clarity as early into the process as possible.
+So if there are any costs that you’re not sure about and don’t understand, just make sure that you ask your lawyer about them and seek clarity as early into the process as possible.

 Understand the Terms of the Service Too